 Why buy Swans Island?

 Swans Island Company is committed to superior craft, pure materials, and simple, timeless beauty.
-In an age of endless consumer choices, our dyers, weavers and finishers pour their skill, effort, and time into making beautiful objects that stands out as special.
+In an age of endless consumer choices, our dyers, weavers and finishers pour their skill, effort, and time into making beautiful objects imbued with love and tradition.
 Among the countless possessions that pass through our lives, goods from Swans Island Company will remain a treasure to pass on to future generations.
-While the cornerstone of our business is our hand-woven throws and blankets, we also produce baby blankets, pillows, wraps, scarves, and knit accessories.
+While the cornerstone of our business is our handwoven blankets and throws, we also produce baby blankets, pillows, wraps, scarves, and knit accessories.
 Our company continues to innovate without losing the connection to our roots and to the design traditions embodied in our hand-woven products.
 Additionally, we now offer diverse collections of hand-dyed knitting yarns.

 How do I care for my Swans Island items?